 Even if it’s something as simple as making sure examples are applicable to everyday life or familiarizing them with the types of tasks they will be able to master after completing a course, tying in personal examples will make learning more relevant and interesting for adult students.

 10. Adults have many responsibilities to balance outside of class

 One of the characteristics of adult learners that instructors can’t overlook is that they likely have a lot of responsibilities to juggle outside of class — many more responsibilities than younger learners.

-This could be taking care of their children, balancing multiple jobs, maintaining a home – anything that takes up time and energy.
+This could be taking care of their children, balancing multiple jobs, maintaining a home, other family obligations – anything that takes up time and energy.